 Diagnosing a pterygium is straightforward.
 Your eye doctor may diagnose this condition based on a physical examination using a slit lamp.
 This lamp allows your doctor to see your eye with the help of magnification and bright lighting.
 If your doctor needs to do additional tests, they may include:

 - Visual acuity test.
 This test involves reading letters on an eye chart.

 - Corneal topography.
 This medical mapping technique is used to measure curvature changes in your cornea.

 - Photo documentation.
 This procedure involves taking pictures to track the growth rate of the pterygium.

 A pterygium usually doesn’t require any treatment unless it’s blocking your vision or causing severe discomfort.
 Your eye doctor might want to check your eyes occasionally to see if the growth is causing vision problems.

-Your doctor might recommend surgery to remove the pterygium if eye drops or ointments don’t provide relief.
-Surgery is also done when a pterygium causes a loss of vision or a condition called astigmatism, which results in blurry vision.
+Your doctor may recommend surgery to remove the pterygium if eye drops or ointments don’t provide relief.
+Surgery is also done when a pterygium causes a loss of vision or a condition called astigmatism, which can result in blurry vision.
 You can also discuss surgical procedures with your doctor if you want the pterygium removed for cosmetic reasons.

-If possible, avoid exposure to environmental factors that can cause pterygia.
-You can help prevent pterygia by wearing sunglasses or a hat to shield your eyes from sunlight, wind, and dust.
+If possible, avoid exposure to environmental factors that can cause a pterygium.
+You can help prevent the development of a pterygium by wearing sunglasses or a hat to shield your eyes from sunlight, wind, and dust.
 Your sunglasses should also provide protection from the sun’s ultraviolet (UV) rays.
-If you already have a pterygium, limiting your exposure to wind, dust, pollen, smoke, and sunlight can slow its growth:
+If you already have a pterygium, limiting your exposure to the following can slow its growth: